behnam/cgkit/doc/source/odedynamics.rst

 .. class:: ODEBodyManipulator

+..
 You get an instance of this class by calling the :meth:`createBodyManipulator` method of the :class:`ODEDynamics` component.
+One particular body manipulator instance is always associated with one particular rigid body.
+..

+   You may get access to the manipulator of world object `obj` either using `obj.manip` field, or by calling `ODEDynamics.createBodyManipulator(obj)`.
    One particular body manipulator instance is always associated with one particular rigid body.

    A manipulator object has the following attributes and methods:

 .. attribute:: ODEBodyManipulator.body